micampe/BTHome-MicroPython/README.md

 ## Will it run on Microcontroller X?
 If the device has Bluetooth and can run recent versions of MicroPython, it should work.

+## Can it do more than temperature and humidity?
+My goal was to create an outdoor sensor to measure temperature, humidity, and illuminance so I could make automation decsions in Home Assistant.
+I've included nearly the entire list of object_ids described in the [BTHome v2 format](https://bthome.io/format), but those outside of temperature, humidity, and battery level are untested in real world scenarios.

 ## What about encryption?
 Sorry.
 Although [BTHome offers encrypted communication](https://bthome.io/encryption/), the [MicroPython AES encryption](https://docs.micropython.org/en/latest/library/cryptolib.html) implementation does not support the CCM mode required for BTHome encryption.

-## Can it do more than temperature and humidity?
-My goal was to create an outdoor sensor to measure temperature, humidity, and illuminance so I could make automation decsions in Home Assistant.
-I've included nearly the entire list of object_ids described in the [BTHome v2 format](https://bthome.io/format), but those outside of temperature, humidity, and battery level are untested in real world scenarios.

-## What caveats should I be aware of?
+## What other caveats should I be aware of?
 The number of bytes reserved for BLE advertising is extremely limited.
 If you try to pack too much data, you'll get an exception.

 ```